salim-b/revealjs-tpl/slides.md

     darktheme: true # set to `false` if you use a light theme
     color: '' # manually set the normal verticator color
     oppositecolor: '' # manually set the inverted verticator color
+    skipuncounted: true # Omit drawing Verticator bullets for slides that have `data-visibility="uncounted"` set?
+    clickable: true # Allow navigation to a slide by clicking on the corresponding Verticator bullet?
 ---

 ::: notes